 Opera Outdoors 2015

-Join us on Saturday, September 12 in Midtown Crossing's Turner Park for a FREE evening of opera under the stars!
-Featuring four of opera's biggest performers and the Opera Omaha Chorus:
+Join us on Friday, September 11 in Midtown Crossing's Turner Park for a FREE evening of opera under the stars!
+Featuring four of opera's biggest performers, the Opera Omaha Chorus, and Ballet Nebraska.

 Concert in Brownville, Nebraska